jensroth-git/r3d-DoF/ROADMAP.md

 ## **v0.4**

+- [ ] **Load Animations From Memory**
+  Currently, only models can be loaded from memory, animations still need to be loaded from an external file.
+This should be improved with `R3D_LoadModelAnimationsFromMemory`.

 * [ ] **Better SSAO Support**
   Refactor `R3D_End` so that in *forced forward* mode, SSAO can also be applied to opaque objects stored in the forward draw calls array.